simplyjaga/moviegenius/README.md

 4. Throw the question to the application related to your favourite movie and have fun

 NOTE: Since the application uses OpenAI's api to generate a best possible answer, it will ask for your openai api key.

+You can also directly try it out in the web: [Hugging Face Space Demo]{https://huggingface.co/spaces/simplyjaga/movie_genius_openai}